Written by: Bonnie Feldman, DDS, MBA, Ellen M. Martin, Hailey Motooka, Sarah Hinton

 Innate and Adaptive Immune Systems

-The principal components of innate immunity are:
+The principal components of innate immunity include:

-The Acquired Immune System
+The Acquired or Adaptive Immune System

 There are two types of adaptive immune responses: